Meet the Program Directors

-Elizabeth Poliner, director of the Jackson Center for Creative Writing; associate professor of English; M.F.A., American University; J.D., University of Virginia; A.B., Bowdoin College
+Thorpe Moeckel, director of the Jackson Center for Creative Writing; associate professor of English; M.F.A., University of Virginia; B.A., Bowdoin College

 Jeffery N. Bullock, director of the M.F.A. program in dance; associate professor of dance; chair of the dance department; dancer and choreographer; B.A., University of North Carolina of the Arts; M.F.A., University of Iowa

 Professor Bullock performed with the North Carolina Dance Theatre, Pacific Northwest Ballet, Pittsburgh Ballet Theater, Hubbard Street Dance Chicago, and Sharir + Bustamante DanceWorks, touring nationally and internationally.
 Bullock’s repertoire included soloist and principal roles in an eclectic array of works by George Balanchine, Agnes De Mille, Alvin Ailey, Paul Taylor, Twyla Tharp, Daniel Esralow, Nacho Duato, Lucinda Childs, Salvatore Aiello, Yacov Sharir, Glen Tetley, and others.
 He was also a featured performer in the 1986 Paramount Motion Picture The Nutcracker with PNB, and was a featured performer in the 1983 PBS special Where Dreams Debut: The North Carolina School of the Arts.
 Bullock’s work “At Midnight” earned him a Dance Magazine‘s Best Choreography nomination at the 1996 American College Dance Festival at the Kennedy Center for the Performing Arts.